Knights of Xentar: Gameplay

 The RPG system is completely different from that of the previous games in the Dragon Knight series.
 The player travels with a top-down view on the world map, visiting towns and dungeons (including Strawberry Fields and Phoenix from the first two games, Dragon Knight and Dragon Knight II respectively).
 The game's quest is nearly two times longer than the series' first episode.

 The enemy encounters are random and the battles, depending on the version, are displayed either in a first-person perspective like in the previous games in the series (similar to these in Wizardry) or in a side-view style (like in many other Japanese RPGs from that era such as the early Final Fantasy entries).
 The battles are partially automated with the enemies and characters attacking each other in real-time.
 A battle can be paused at any time to cast a spell, use an item, or change attack style through a list of AI scripts.
 There are eight levels of attack strength, each with its advantages and disadvantages (for example, more powerful attack levels require more time).

 The game features cartoonish cut scenes, many of which contain nude erotic images - the girls the main character encounters and helps will often feel grateful and award him with sexual favors.
 However, there are no explicit hardcore sex scenes in the game and the girls' genital areas are censored as in most eroge (the sound of a toilet flushing is played when the main character supposedly reaches his climax).
 Visiting a girl for a sexual encounter has the same effect as resting in an Inn for most traditional RPGs: HP and MP are restored.
-Crude erotic humour is combined with classical fairy takes; the hero for example saves Little Red Riding Hood from rape by the Wolf, and Snow White from rape by the seven dwarves.
+Crude erotic humour is combined with classical fairy tales; the hero for example saves Little Red Riding Hood from rape by the Wolf, and Snow White from rape by the seven dwarves.